 - Make sure the vents in your home are clean and open.

-- Arrange your furniture so that is doesn’t block the vent or obstruct the flow of air.
+- Arrange your furniture so that it doesn’t block vents or obstruct the flow of air.

 - Eat out less.
 Cooking meals at home during the winter will help warm your house.